 Why glue?
 Because this is the size journal I wanted to have and carry around with me, and I had this notebook on hand, and I had glue on hand.
 I may change eventually to a ring notebook – either disc-bound or traditional – as long as it’s in the smaller size I want.
 An advantage of the ring notebook would be that I could just hole-punch everything.
 In fact, I have all those printables in full size, and could print them out as is, hole-punch them, and use them in a traditional binder.
 But I wanted the smaller size!
 Just FYI – I print my PDF documents at 68% to fit into my journal.
 You may have to play with yours a bit to find the exact size you need to print, if you’re going with a smaller notebook or journal.

-Faith Journal Prayer Sections
+Faith Journal Sections

 Back to the Faith Journal.
-After the introductory section, I had a two-page spread for each day of the week – labeled for the topic I pray about that day.
+After the introductory section, I have a two-page spread for each day of the week – labeled for the topic I pray about that day.
 I use these topics:

 - Sunday: Praise and Worship

 - Friday: Incidental requests, that don’t fall into any other category